How to Make Homemade Bacon Bits

 - Making bacon bits is a great way to touch up the seasoning on your cast iron pan.
 Read here for full details on how to season cast iron pans.

-Easy Ways to Use Bacon Crumbles
+Easy Ways to Use Bacon Bits

 These are the best bacon bits because they’re easy to make and can be used in all kinds of dishes!
 Here are a few simple ideas: